Mikkomario/Utopia-Scala/Vault-Coder/README.md

         - description
           - **DbXDescriptions.scala** - The root access point for accessing multiple **X**-descriptions at once
             - Only generated for classes which support descriptions

+## Generating Model Templates
+There's an alternative mode available.
+This mode reads one or more tables from a database and writes a model structure template based on the information available.
+The purpose of this tool is to make it easier to migrate to Vault-Coder and Utopia -style code when starting with an existing database.

+### Command Arguments
+You may activate this alternative mode by writing `read` as the first command line argument.
+You may also specify the following additional arguments:
+1. `password` (`pw`) - Password used when connecting to the database (no password used by default)
+2. `user` (`u`) - Username used when connecting to the database (default = `root`)
+3. `connection` (`con`) - Database address to connect to (default = `jdbc:mysql://localhost:3306/`)
+4. `database` (`db`) - Name of the database to read (asked if not provided here)
+5. `table` (`t`) - Name of the table or tables to read (use json array syntax for multiple tables, alternatively you may write `-A` to read all tables, asked if not specified here)
+6. `output` (`out`) - Path to the directory where the generated file will be written (default = `output`)